-The Thrive Patch is a weight loss plaster that you apply to your skin.
+The Thrive Patch is a weight loss patch that you apply to your skin.
 It’s sold as part of an 8-week lifestyle program created by the company Le-Vel.

-The Thrive patch is a weight loss aid that you apply to your skin like a plaster.
+The Thrive Patch is a weight loss aid that you apply to your skin like a plaster.

 The product line is advertised as containing vitamins, minerals, plant extracts, antioxidants, enzymes, probiotics and amino acids.